rapidsai/docs/install/install.md

 ### **Docker and Conda**

-- <i class="fas fa-info-circle"></i> CUDA 12 packages and images currently support CUDA 12.0
+- <i class="fas fa-info-circle"></i> CUDA 12 conda packages and Docker images currently support CUDA 12.0
-- <i class="fas fa-info-circle"></i> CUDA 11 packages and images can be used on a system with a CUDA 12 driver because they include their own CUDA toolkit
+- <i class="fas fa-info-circle"></i> CUDA 11 conda packages and Docker images can be used on a system with a CUDA 12 driver because they include their own CUDA toolkit
-- <i class="fas fa-info-circle"></i> ARM is not currently supported on CUDA 12 packages and images, use CUDA 11 or pip packages for ARM support
+- <i class="fas fa-info-circle"></i> ARM is not currently supported by CUDA 12 conda packages or Docker images, use CUDA 11 or pip packages for ARM support

 ### **pip**